Improving Person Re-identification by Attribute and Identity Learning: Attribute Annotation

-Note that all the attributes are annotated in the identity level.
+Note that all the attributes are annotated at the identity level.
 For example, in Fig. \ref{fig:4attribute_train}, the first two images in the second row are of the same identity.
-Although we cannot see the backpack clearly in the second image, and the label of the image is still ``backpack''.
-Both the Market-1501 and DukeMTMC-reID attributes annotation are available on our website\footnote[1]{https://vana77.github.io}
+Although we cannot see the backpack clearly in the second image, we still annotate there is a ``backpack'' in the image.
+For both Market-1501 and DukeMTMC-reID, we illustrate the attribute distribution in Fig \ref{fig:attribute_distribution}.
+We define correlation of two attributes as the possibility that they co-occur on a person.
+We show the correlations between some representative attributes in Fig \ref{fig:attribute_matrix}.
+Attribute pairs with higher correlation are in a darker grid.